-The objective of the Risk Management System is to create value for If's stakeholders.
-This is achieved by securing long-term solvency, minimising the risk of unexpected financial loss and giving input to business decisions by considering the effect on If's risk and capital.
+The objective of the Risk Management System is to create value for the stakeholders.
+This is achieved by securing long-term solvency, minimising the risk of unexpected financial loss and giving input to business decisions by considering the effect on risk and capital.